zandergr888/workout/README.md

 ## Overview

-The Fitness Tracker offers an immersive user interface, enabling users to seamlessly log and visualize their workouts.
-Combined with a user-oriented calendar navigation and intricate performance analytics, it's tailored to propel users towards their fitness aspirations.
+I call this app "FitTrack" because that's exactly what it does.
+It keeps track of your fitness in a way that combines the best of every fitness application.
+The app has a very immersive user interface, one that I created.
+It allows for users to log and visualize their progress/workouts.
+More about the UI: it has a RingProgess component that I thought was really cool, which was inspired by Apple's Fitness application.
+This project took me a while because I didn't have much backend experience and I feel like I have much more experience now.

 ## Features

-- **User Authentication**: Robust user authentication with bcrypt password hashing and JWT session management.
+- **User Authentication**: Robust user authentication with bcrypt password hashing!
-- **Workout Logging**: An intuitive platform for users to detail their workouts – from type to sets, reps, and duration.
+- **Workout Logging**: An intuitive platform for users to detail their workouts – from type to sets, reps.
-- **Progress Visualization**: Witness fitness progress through a compelling ring indicator.
+- **Progress Visualization**: Witness fitness history!
+You can see your progress through a ring, inspired by apple
 - **Date Navigation**: Effortlessly navigate through dates to reminisce or plan workouts.

 ### Sample Photos/Videos